 These commands serve as invaluable tools for precise analysis, performance optimization, and effective debugging of complex issues.
 By harnessing the full potential of these commands, developers can elevate their code comprehension and confidently tackle even the most challenging debugging scenarios, ensuring their programs operate at peak efficiency.

-2. x – The x command in GDB allows developers to examine the contents of memory at a given address.
+command in GDB allows developers to examine the contents of memory at a given address.
 It supports various formats, such as displaying memory as bytes, words, or instructions.
-This command is valuable for inspecting the values stored in memory, examining data structures, and understanding the program’s memory layout.
+This command is valuable for inspecting the values stored in memory, examining data structures, and understanding the program’s memory layout. - info registers – The

-6. display – The display command allows developers to monitor the value of an expression continuously.
+command allows developers to monitor the value of an expression continuously.
 It automatically displays the value of the specified expression after each step or breakpoint hit.
 This command is helpful for tracking variable values, monitoring changes in expressions over time, and gaining insights into program state during execution.

 Memory Inspection and Manipulation